yugabyte/yugabyte-db/docs/content/preview/secure/audit-logging/audit-logging-ysql.md

 ## Customize audit logging

-You can further customize YSQL audit logging by configuring the `pgAudit` flags as per the following table.
+You can further customize YSQL audit logging by configuring the `pgAudit` flags, as per the following table.

 <table>
   <tr>